rust-community/rustbridge/workshops/mondrian-pattern/README.md

 You will have to run the example a couple of times in order to see the different split positions across several runs.

 #### Explanation
-`vsplit_and_paint` receives a number of parameters which define the position and dimensions of where to paint the mondrian pattern: x, y coordinates of the upper left corner and width and height of the canvas (and the colour and some technical stuff).
+`vsplit_and_paint` receives a number of parameters which define the position and dimensions of where to paint the Mondrian pattern: x, y coordinates of the upper left corner and width and height of the canvas (and the colour and some technical stuff).

 It decides on a position where to split the canvas vertically and calculates two smaller areas, left and right of that split so as to fully cover the canvas.
 Technically speaking, the split position is the width of the left side.
 The width of the right side is the width of the whole canvas minus the width of the left side.
 Similar calculations are done for the x position of the right hand part.